Chain of Custody

-The sustainability of Resolute Forest Products’ raw material supply chain represents a material interest for our stakeholders, including customers, suppliers, employees, investors and the local communities where we operate.
-The quality of fiber, conservation priorities and sound environmental management in the forests where we harvest are all important components of chain of custody.
-In addition, we closely monitor issues such as industry risks of illegal logging, conflict logging and harvesting that could negatively impact endangered species or First Nation communities.
-Ensuring the traceability of 100% of the fiber we process is of paramount importance in the marketplace – and to Resolute.
+Ensuring the traceability of 100% of the fiber supply is of paramount importance in the marketplace – and to Resolute Forest Products.
+The quality of fiber, conservation priorities and sound environmental management of the forests in our care are all important components of chain of custody.
+Through our tracking systems, we also closely monitor issues such as risks of illegal logging, conflict logging and illegal harvesting that could negatively impact endangered species or First Nation communities.

 Chain of Custody Certification

-All of Resolute’s pulp and paper mills as well as wood products facilities have fiber tracking systems, and 100% of these are third-party certified according to one or more of the following internationally recognized chain of custody standards:
+All of Resolute’s pulp, paper and tissue mills as well as wood products facilities have fiber tracking systems, and 100% of these are third-party certified according to one or more of the following internationally recognized chain of custody standards:

 Tracing our Products to the Source